 giffgaff is a low-cost mobile network with coverage from O2.
-Goodybags start from £5/month and are flexible with no credit check required.
+Goodybags start from £6/month and are flexible with no credit check required.

 In the UK, giffgaff is a low-cost mobile network using coverage from O2.
-The network, which is a fully-owned sub-brand of O2, offers a choice of one-month goodybags from £5/month.
-There are no contracts to sign and no credit checks to undergo, giving you flexibility to stay or go at any time.
-It’s also possible to use giffgaff on a purely Pay As You Go basis, with no monthly minimum spend.
+The network, which is a fully-owned sub-brand of O2, offers a choice of goodybag bundles from £6/month.
+There are no contracts to sign and no credit checks to undergo, giving you flexibility to change at any time.
+It’s also possible to use giffgaff on a pure Pay As You Go basis, with no monthly minimum spend.

 - 2 Features

 - 6 Network & Coverage

 - 7 Keeping Your Phone Number

 On giffgaff, there are two ways of paying for your usage: